dmytrochumakov/blog/content/posts/post-3/index.md

 +++
-title = 'How to test an Xcode project using the CLI?' date = 2024-04-12T03:20:34+03:00 tags = ["tools", "CLI"] draft = false
+title = 'Testing an Xcode project using the CLI' date = 2024-04-12T03:20:34+03:00 tags = ["tools", "CLI"] draft = false